mesege1/dprk_missile_stats/README.md

 # Overview of facility locations
 ![image](https://github.com/mesege1/dprk_missile_stats/assets/135185712/1efb4a62-aa80-4392-8f86-cdb3340083c8)
 * Total of 45 locations recorded
-* Size of North Korea is equivalent to Mississippi
+* The size of North Korea is equivalent to Mississippi, which poses a greater threat due to the close distance to South Korea and Japan
 * The capital of South Korea is extremely close and well under the target range
+* Although it seems peaceful, it is likely a ticking time-bomb

 # Missile facility by number of tests
 ![image](https://github.com/mesege1/dprk_missile_stats/assets/135185712/0bf8b1b9-de0b-4f84-a98c-2266b8a7c1b8)
 * Failure rate is relatively low
-* Top active testing facilities may require close monitoring
+* Top active testing sites may require close monitoring

 # Missile test counted by year
 ![image](https://github.com/mesege1/dprk_missile_stats/assets/135185712/379f36fe-971b-462a-bce3-81f934e1139f)